Fed’s Powell says economic forecasts filled with uncertainty

 “The Federal Reserve will continue to act forcefully, proactively and aggressively as we deploy our toolkit … to provide critical support to the economy during this challenging time,” said Clarida, who spoke by webcast to the New York Association for Business Economics.

-Powell spoke at the 15th “Fed Listens” event, which the central bank began holding last year in an effort to gather public input into possible changes the central bank should make in the way it conducts interest-rate policies.
+Powell and Fed board member Lael Brainard spoke at the 15th “Fed Listens” event, which the central bank began holding last year in an effort to gather public input into possible changes the central bank should make in the way it conducts interest-rate policies.
 The Fed still hopes to release its findings later this year.

+Pat Dujakovich, president of the Greater Kansas City AFL-CIO, told the Fed officials that his concern is that many workers, especially those who had just gained jobs as unemployment fell to a 50-year low before the virus struck, could lose hope of ever getting back into the labor force.

+He said while many low-income workers had been helped by the Paycheck Protection Program and expanded unemployment benefits, “The question we are struggling with is what is going to last longer, the (benefit) money or the virus.”